ivaylopg/MixedRealityStudio/README.md

 ### [Session 02 - 08/24/17](https://github.com/ivaylopg/Tech421Tech3706/tree/master/Session02)
-* AR/VR design principles continued
-    * designing the real world (continued).
-    * User interaction and expectations
+* Intro to Microsoft Hololens
 * What is "Creative Coding"?
     * Coding as writing
     * Coding as prototyping
-* Intro to Microsoft Hololens
+* Into to Unity Continued

 ### Session 03 - 08/29/17
+* AR/VR design principles continued
+    * designing the real world (continued).
+    * User interaction and expectations
-* Microsoft Hololens Continued
+    * Microsoft Hololens Input and Interaction
+* AR/VR design continued
+    * Designing physicality
+    * What makes something "real"
-    * User Input and Interaction
+    * Virtual "weight" and realism

+### Session 04 - 08/31/17
 * Intro to Unity Physics
     * Physics refresher (don't worry!)
     * Acceleration, velocity, mass, weight
     * Introduce vectors and forces

-### Session 04 - 08/31/17
-* AR/VR design continued
-    * Designing physicality
-    * What makes something "real"
-    * Virtual "weight" and realism
 * Microsoft Hololens Continued
     * Detecting and using the physical world
     * Bringing it together: using Unity physics in the physical world

 ### Session 05 - 09/05/17